What’s legal, what’s not under the new Texas abortion law

 The case could return to the Supreme Court for the justices to weigh if the law is constitutional or not under Roe v.
 Wade and other precedents.
 They previously decided not to halt its enforcement on an emergency appeal by the abortion providers.

-Because the justices did not quickly block its enforcement, Steven Schwinn, a law professor at the University of Illinois, told the Associated Press that the justices gave other red states a “roadmap for circumscribing Roe vs. Wade.”
+Because the justices did not quickly block its enforcement, Steven Schwinn, a law professor at the University of Illinois, told The Associated Press that the justices gave other red states a “roadmap for circumscribing Roe v.
+Wade.”

 Lawmakers in Mississippi and Arkansas are looking to mirror the language in the Texas legislation.